nodejs/node/README.md

 See the section above on [Verifying Binaries](#verifying-binaries) for how to use these keys to verify a downloaded file.

-Other keys used to sign some previous releases include:
+Other keys used to sign some previous releases:

 * **Chris Dickinson** &lt;christopher.s.dickinson@gmail.com&gt;
 `9554F04D7259F04124DE6B476D5A82AC7E37093B`